HumanSignal/label-studio/docs/source/guide/ml.md

 ## Train a model

-After you connect a model to Label Studio as a machine learning backend, the model training could be started
+After you connect a model to Label Studio as a machine learning backend, you can start training the model:
-* from the UI on the project settings page: on the Label Studio UI, click the **Start Training** button on the **Machine Learning** settings for your project.
+- Manually using the Label Studio UI, click the **Start Training** button on the **Machine Learning** settings for your project.

-* automatically after any annotations are submitted or updated: enable the option `Start model training after annotations submit or update` on the **Machine Learning** settings for your project.
+- Automatically after any annotations are submitted or updated, enable the option `Start model training after annotations submit or update` on the **Machine Learning** settings for your project.

-* using the API: cURL the API from the command line, specifying the ID of your project:
+- Manually using the API, cURL the API from the command line, specifying the ID of your project:
    ```
    curl -X POST http://localhost:8080/api/ml/{id}/train
    ```

-You must have at least one annotated task before you can start training.
+You must have at least one task annotated before you can start training.

 In development mode, training logs appear in the web browser console.
 In production mode, you can find runtime logs in `my_backend/logs/uwsgi.log` and RQ training logs in `my_backend/logs/rq.log` on the server running the ML backend, which might be different from the Label Studio server.
 To see more detailed logs, start the ML backend server with the `--debug` option.